git-plm/gitplm/README.md

 ## Tool features

-- **Ideas**
-  - generate output files for releases
-  - audit projects to help us know when updated versions of design components are available
-  - sync CAD libraries with latest datasheet links from the partmaster.
-- **Implemented**
 - populate development BOMs with MPN by cross-referencing HPN to partmaster and populating BOM with MPN information found in partmaster.

+See [issues](https://github.com/git-plm/gitplm/issues) for future ideas.

 ## Implementation